InvestigatingScience/research_recipies_workbook/basics/intro.md

-Check out [Follow the Grant](https://followthegrant.org/) for more information.
+Also check out [Follow the Grant](https://followthegrant.org/), the sister project of Investigating Science.